 Tell people who you are and what you can offer in the shortest amount of words possible while using your unique voice (we know, this is harder than it sounds).

 Once you’ve checked the headline off your list, switch gears and focus on your summary.
 As a reminder, your summary isn’t the same as your job description.
 In fact, it should be quite different.
 Your summary is your story, so give it some personality.
 Ask yourself – who am I talking to?
 Is it your future boss?
 Job candidates?
 Recruiters?
 Industry influencers?
 Write to that audience.
 Write about your experiences, how you got where you are today and what you can offer to your connections.
 Keep it real.
 Write in the first person and please, please leave out the buzzwords!
 Detail-oriented, strong problem-solver, has worn many hats – they are overdone and distracting, and don’t tell the real story of who you are.

 Have you been quoted in the press recently?
 Maybe written a blog since the last time you’ve updated your LinkedIn profile?
 Share it!
 A little self-promoting shows your audience you are an expert in your field.
 Catalog your recent publications, honors, awards or volunteer experience and publish those details on your profile.
 People often leave them blank, but these things really pull together the story about who you are, what you can offer and what’s important to you.

 5. Welcome opportunities to connect.

-I don’t just mean connect with anyone and everyone in your field or location, but actually make connections.
+We don’t just mean connect with anyone and everyone in your field or location, but actually make connections.
 Read, comment, like and share content.
 LinkedIn is a social media platform, so get social.
-Share content about your company, comment on a publication you read on LinkedIn Pulse or post interesting articles that relate to your field.
+Share content about your company, comment on an article you read or post interesting trends that relate to your field.